enfabrica/enkit/scripts/gee.md

 force-push.
 Remote users can integrate your changes using the `gee update` command, or `git rebase --autostash origin/<branch>` if they aren't a gee user.

+It is sometimes necessary to perform a force push to a remote user's branch (for example, after a rebase operation).
+Use this with extreme caution, and coordinate directly with the PR owner before doing this.
+Otherwise, you might accidentally destroy another user's work.
+To enable force push, add `--force` to the `gee pr_push` command.

 See also:

 * commit